ChrisBuilds/terminaltexteffects/README.md

                         reassemble them in the correct layout.
     verticalslice       Slices the input in half vertically and slides it into place from opposite directions.
-    waves               Waves travel across the terminal leaving behind the characters.
+    vhstape             Lines of characters glitch left and right and lose detail like an old VHS tape. waves               Waves travel across the terminal leaving behind the characters.

 Ex: ls -a | python -m terminaltexteffects --xterm-colors decrypt -a 0.002 --ciphertext-color 00ff00